 If we wake up and the urge to spend the entire day at the beach hits us, off we will go, shovels and pails in hand.
 If flying a kite feels like the right thing to do, well, you know where we will be.
 Playgrounds will be frequented, lakes splashed in, rivers explored.
 We will wake with the sun and head to bed at dusk.

 Our lives quickly were filling up with obligations and appointments.
 Our days were becoming so scheduled that spontaneity was slowly losing it’s place as a priority.
 Our backyard was lonely and our daughter couldn’t remember the last time she was taken to a playground.

 We were on the verge of becoming exactly who we never wanted to be.
 I made this stunning realization one day when trying to figure out when I could meet a friend for a walk.
 Every day had something happening and if there wasn’t some sort of obligation then I needed the time to catch up on writing/laundry/grocery shopping.
-All this structure was making me miserable.
-Somehow I had forgotten to schedule time to be unscheduled.

 There was no better time to clean our calendar then the dog days of summer.
 Those sunny mornings are just sparkling with possibility.
 The idea of saying no to one more request to go play, to have to explain that we could have 15 minutes in the backyard between errands, well, it made me sad.

 This is the summer of less is more.
 Less schedule, more spontaneity.
 More yes let’s go, less no not now.

 The Sunday before my husband headed out on his yearly work-related adventure, we hopped in the car and just went.
 Our only plans were to take a couple photos for my blog and generally have fun.